chinarosesz/AzureDevOps.DataIngestor/README.md

 Currently there is no support for abandoned pull requests.
 Once the ingestor is finished running, a watermark is updated to the most recent run date, and the next time this ingestor gets called again, it will not collect the same pull requests.
 <pre>AzureDevOps.DataIngestor.exe pullrequest --organization MyOrg --projects MyProject</pre>

+### Commits
+Commits are collected by going back one month.
+Once the ingestor is finished running, a watermark is updated to the most recent run date, and the next time this ingestor gets called again, it will not collect the same commits.
+<pre>AzureDevOps.DataIngestor.exe commit --organization MyOrg --projects MyProject</pre>

 ### Repository
 Collect all repositories from the whole organization.